3 Angels Nepal - About Us

 They know that hope is a right, not a privilege.

-When a mother is jailed, her children are often jailed with her.
-They spend their childhood behind bars.
-We can take care of their children and offer basic supplies, support, and education so they have a chance at a future outside the prison walls. read more
+We take care of the children of women in prison, and offer basic supplies, support, and education so they have a chance at a future outside the prison walls.

 Our Radio Outreach Program targets rural communities to warn and educate them of child trafficking.